3loi/MSP_Face/README.md

 3. keras version 2.2.4
 4. tensorflow version 1.14.0
 5. CUDA 10.0
-6. The IS13ComParE HLDs (6373-dim acoustic features for audio modality) extracted by OpenSmile, users can download from the [official website](https://www.audeering.com/opensmile/).
+6. opensmile-2.3.0 (users can download from the [official website](https://www.audeering.com/opensmile/))

 ### Audio Modality
+**Step1:** We use the opensmile **IS13_ComParE.conf** feature set (apply with default configurations) for the acoustic feature extraction.
+The [official website](https://audeering.github.io/opensmile/about.html#capabilities) provides the detail documentation of how to extract acoustic features based on the input audio files.
+After feature extraction, each audio file will result in a 6373D vector representation, and then users need to save them into .mat file by the scipy.io package under whichever directory of your own local PC (i.e., YOUR_ROOT).

+**Step2:** After extracted features, use the **normalization.py** in the *Audio_Modality* folder to calculate z-normalization parameters (mean and std) based on the train set.
+These norm-parameters will be saved in a generated *NormTerm* folder.

-For the audio only model, we put codes and trained baseline models in the *Audio_Modality* folder.
-The trained models are in the *Models* folder, users can directly run the **testing.py** file with corresponding parameter settings to reproduce prediction results in the paper.
-If users want to re-train the model from scratch by setting different parameters, different model architectures or any customize experiments, we also provide our full training procedure in the **training.py** file for your reference.
+**Step3:** For building the audio only model, users can use the **training.py** in the *Audio_Modality* folder to train all the models by given desired parameters.
+The trained models and loss curves (.png) will be saved in a generated *Models* folder.
+After obtain the trained models, users can then run the **testing.py** file with corresponding parameter settings of the trained models to obtain prediction results based on the test set given my the corpus.

-### Visual Modality

 Runing args for the **training.py** and **testing.py** file are:
-   * -root: your data root directory
+   * -root: your data root directory (i.e., the saved feature directory in the Step1)
    * -ep: number of epochs
    * -batch: batch size for training
    * -emo: emotion label type ('attr' or 'class')